menu

 Patoka is a tiny village located in the state of Illinois.
 With a population of 512 people and just one neighborhood, Patoka is the 743rd largest community in Illinois.

-When you are in Patoka, you'll notice that it is more blue-collar than most other communities in America.
-40.13% of Patoka’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Patoka is generally considered to be a blue-collar town.
+40.13% of the Patoka workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Patoka is a village of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Patoka who work in healthcare (10.68%), teaching (8.41%), and office and administrative support (7.77%).

-Overall, Patoka’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Patoka’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Being a small village, Patoka does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Patoka is quite a bit lower than the national average among all cities of 21.84%: just 12.67% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Patoka with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.67% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Patoka in 2022 was $31,981, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $127,924 for a family of four.
 However, Patoka contains both very wealthy and poor people as well.